ernie/norm/README.md

    respond to `#load`, receiving the object to be loaded and any special parameters that govern loading.
 Return value must be an object which returns a PostgreSQL literal string representation of itself on `#to_s`.
-2. `Norm::Statement` - Contains convenience methods for SELECT, INSERT, UPDATE, and DELETE statements.
+2. `Norm::SQL` - Contains convenience methods for SELECT, INSERT, UPDATE, and DELETE statements.
 Also the namespace under which all types of statements (and statement fragments) live.
 These objects are composable.
 They respond to `#sql` and `#params`, returning SQL with placeholders in the form of `$?` and the corresponding parameters for this SQL.
-Like attributes, these parameters must return a valid PostgreSQL literal string representation to `#to_s`.
+Like attributes, these parameters must return a valid PostgreSQL literal string representation on `#to_s`.
-3. `Norm::ExecutionContext` - This is where statements get executed.
+3. `Norm::Repository` - These are where records are stored to and fetched from.
+   A repository knows how to identify records in its backend store based on primary keys: one or more attributes that constitute a unique identifier for a record.
+It's also associated with a specific record class, so that it knows how to instantiate the records from the DB.
+Repositories have, at minimum, these methods:
+   * `all` - Returns all records in the repository.
+   * `fetch(*keys)` - Returns a single record based on its primary key(s).
+   * `insert(*records)` - Inserts one or more records
+4. `TBD` - Context.
+Returns Norm::Connection instances on with_connection(s).
+   can be supplied to Repository methods in order to allow them to execute queries in the context of an existing connection/transaction.

 ## Contributing